New Plymouth City Transport: Early private services

 Before municipal control, public transport in New Plymouth was provided by private operators.
 Early attempts to start a regular service occurred in the 1890s.
 In April 1892, W. Courtney announced his intention to run a bus to Fitzroy “within two months,” promoting it as a catalyst for local growth.
-In March 1894, a public meeting was held to form the New Plymouth and Fitzroy Omnibus Company, which proposed to purchase a Jubilee horse bus similar to those in Auckland at the time.
+In March 1894, a public meeting was held to form the New Plymouth and Fitzroy Omnibus Company, which proposed to purchase a Jubilee omnibus similar to those in Auckland at the time.

 Neither venture appears to have succeeded, but on 21 May 1894 M. Jones of the Criterion Livery Stables began a new service from Fitzroy to town, using a bus imported from Auckland.
 The bus could carry ten passengers inside and four outside, and was described as “splendidly finished off” with plush-covered seats, curtained windows, and overhead racks for parcels."
 Fares were sixpence one way, and the route also extended to the Breakwater on some trips.

 As suburban growth created new demand, there was growth in both the number of routes covered and the number of operators, leading in 1902 to a brief period of intense competition.
 For example, in 1902 a competing Breakwater–New Plymouth service was advertised by H Sparks, while S W Jury started running on the New Plymouth–Westown run Jury took over Sparks Breakwater service in 1903.

 That same year, another competing service named Cathro’s bus started between Fitzroy and New Plymouth.
 In 1903 Fitzroy services had all been taken over by operator J. W. West.
 That same year M. Jones started a new service along Carrington Road to Vogeltown.

-By the mid-1910s, horse buses were falling out of favour in favour of self-propelled vehicles.
+By the mid-1910s, omnibuses were falling out of favour in favour of self-propelled vehicles.
 In August 1915 West sold his horses and a replacement motor bus service to Fitzroy and the Breakwater was introduced by M Jones.
 By 1916 motorbus services were also running to Vogeltown, Westown and Frankleigh Park.
 These developments marked the shift away from horse-drawn transport — a transition that would accelerate once the Borough Council took control and introduced electric trams and battery buses.